taimoorsattar7/taimoorsattar.dev/src/pages/blogs/document-your-repository-in-github.md

 ---
-title: Document your repository in GitHub
+title: How to Document your repository in GitHub?
 description: >-
   Documentation of your repo will help you in many aspects.
 When you link your repo to the hiring team, they will better understand what your code is doing.